ryoppippi/talks/2024-11-23/slides.md

 </v-clicks>

 <!--
-So, why do I use Neovim?
+So, why do I use Neovim actually?

 [click] Neovim is hackable.